FRCAluminati3555/aluminati-vision/README.md

 # Note about the JVM
 This project currently does not contain a JVM.
 It is necessary to add one before running the vision system.
 We recommend using the bellsoft JRE 13.
 It should be placed so that the java executable is at /home/pi/AluminatiVision/jre/bin/java.

+Download the JRE for the Raspberry Pi from this link: https://download.bell-sw.com/java/13.0.1/bellsoft-jre13.0.1-linux-arm32-vfp-hflt.tar.gz

 # Note about Windows
 AluminatiVision uses the V4L2 linux driver to control the cameras, so a different driver would be needed for the software to run smoothly on windows (in addition to some path adjustments).